mmoracantallops/fiNESse/README.md

     - RCA connectors for composite video and audio.

 # BOM
-The current BOM is included in each folder; there are a few things that could be changed in the power board (e.g. the power regulator) for better availability, but I'll leave that for a future update.
+The current BOM is included here; I'm not sure whether I included everything but I did my best.
+If you notice some element is missing, please let me know.
+There are a few things that could be changed in the power board (e.g. the power regulator) for better availability, but I'll leave that for a future update.
+Of course, these are the components I had either because I based my design in the TinyNES or Merlin Shaw's or my own preferences and availability.
+Feel free to change anything if you feel like it.

 # Pictures